The National Folk Festival is a not-for-profit organisation whose mission is ‘to deliver the national annual celebration of folk culture’.

 |say no||tell a Volunteer that their services are no longer required|

-Our Volunteer Program is administered by the Volunteer Officer and the Office and Special Events Manager who are employees that report directly to the Festival Director.
+Our Volunteer Program is administered by the Volunteer Manager and the Office and Special Events Manager who are employees that report directly to the Festival Director.
 Other employees have responsibility for liaising with and supervising Volunteers within their respective areas as relevant and appropriate.

 There are 3 levels of Volunteers during the Festival Period: